-The discount rate used to arrive at the present value of future cash flows was the Company's Weighted Average Cost of Capital (WACC).
+The discount rate used to arrive at the present value of future cash flows was the Parent Company's Weighted Average Cost of Capital (WACC).
 WACC was based on the appropriate weights of debt and equity, which were multiplied with the assumed costs of debt and equity.

-The discount rates applied to the cash flow projections are 7.9% in 2021 and 6.7% in 2020.
+The discount rates applied to the cash flow projections range from 7.2% to 8.0% in 2022 and 2021.